Are the needles sterile? And do you re-use them?

 How does acupuncture work?

 This is the big question!
 Usually when people ask this question, they are looking for an answer in bio-medical terms.
 As of now, there is no definitive one explanation, but it does appear likely that many reactions are happening in the body, including the activation of the central nervous system.
 This is one of the reasons that acupuncture has such wide, strong, and lasting effects.
-There are some wonderful introductory books on the theoretical foundations of Chinese medicine, listed on the Resources page, if you are interested in learning more.
-(While the Resources page is being updated, please feel free to ask for recommendations when you come in!)
+There are some wonderful introductory books on the theoretical foundations of Chinese medicine, if you are interested in learning more.
+Ask us for recommendations, or take a look at one of the ones in the Waiting Room!

 How long will I have to come before I see changes?